 The North Dakota Insurance Reserve Fund (NDIRF or the Fund) is a non-profit corporation engaged in the underwriting and insuring of property and casualty risks.
 NDIRF was organized January 1, 1986 and was incorporated on June 5, 1989.
 All political subdivisions in the State of North Dakota are eligible to participate in accordance with the North Dakota Century Code (Chapter 26.1-23.1).
 The purpose of NDIRF is to establish a fund for self-insurance by the members against various types of property and casualty risks to which they are exposed in the ordinary course of their operations.
 Political subdivisions may terminate their membership at any time.
 Members include cities, counties, townships, school districts, fire districts, park districts, ambulance associations, soil conservation districts and water districts within the State of North Dakota.
-Total membership is 2,586 and 2,555 as of December 31, 2021 and 2020, respectively.
+Total membership is 2,586 as of December 31, 2022 and 2021.

 In June 2019, NDIRF was contracted by the North Dakota Insurance Department to administer the State Fire and Tornado Fund and the State Bonding Fund.
 NDIRF is contracted to provide the following services: Underwriting, Collection of Premium, Loss Control and Claims Administration, in exchange for compensation.
 NDIRF is not at risk for claims from the Fire and Tornado Fund policyholders and is only an administrator of the program.
-This contract ends on June 30, 2022.
+This contract was extended in the current year and will end on June 30, 2023.